 Are you obsessed with perfecting your spin kick?
 Do you want to meet the top power soccer athletes in the U.S.?
 If you said yes to any of these, you need to apply to the Drew Cunningham Mentorship Program.
 Let’s call it the DCMP.
 This is a serious commitment.
 You will be tested.
 You will be mentored by a world class power soccer athlete.
 You will persevere with hard work.
-Stop procrastinating.
+Don’t wait.
 Apply today.

-DCMP is an annual award that pairs one honoree with a mentor from the U.S. Power National Team (USPNT) to support and accelerate the honoree’s path to the national team.
+The Drew Cunningham Mentorship Program (DCMP) is an amateur to professional pipeline.
+The DCMP is an annual award that pairs the awardee with a U.S. Power National Team (USPNT) athlete for a 6-month mentorship program to support and accelerate the awardee’s path to the national team.
+The mentor and mentee will meet virtually for 4 sessions and once in-person at Nationals.

 This is a highly competitive opportunity built in the image of Andrew “Drew” Cunningham to honor a legend of the sport and two-time member of the USPNT.

-Applications open September 3, 2024 and will close October 4, 2024 (11:59 PDT)
+Applications open November 14, 2025 and will close December 19, 2025 (11:59 PDT)

 “Growing up I was lucky enough to have attended U.S. Power Soccer training camps when I had just started playing.
 Seeing soccer played at that level made me fall in love with the sport.
 Those athletes were my heroes and I’m lucky enough to get to play with some of them today.”